End-to-End testing with Puppeteer and Jest

 In launch

-object we can specify options for Chromium instance, which will be launched before our tests run and which will be accessible to all our test files.
-So here you can specify all the options, which you would normally pass to puppeteer.launch().
-On line 3 we are specifying if Puppeteer should lunch Browser in headless
+object, we can specify options for the Chromium instance, which will be launched before our tests run and which will be accessible to all our test files.
+So here, you can specify all the options, which you would normally pass to puppeteer.launch().
+On line 3, we specify whether Puppeteer should launch the browser in headless

 mode or not.
 And on line 4 we are sazing to Puppeteer to run in slowMo